 Scholarships & Financial Aid

-The Blair School of Music is privileged to award a number of merit and need-based scholarships to young students.
+The Blair School of Music is privileged to award a number of merit and need-based scholarships to young student (ages 4 and older) who study at Blair Academy at Vanderbilt.
 All awards are for one year only and are based on a number of factors, including performance at the scholarship audition, teacher recommendations, and financial need.
 Consequently, awards will vary from year to year.

 All students must audition each year for scholarship consideration.
-Scholarship auditions are held each April and are adjudicated by faculty committees.
+Scholarship auditions for piano, strings, brass, woodwinds, percussion, Suzuki violin and cello, voice, and folk instruments are held each April and are adjudicated by faculty committees.
 Awards are made in early June.
-At other times there may be additional need-based funds available for new stuudents.
+At other times there may be additional need-based funds available for new students.

 Myra Jackson Blair Senior Scholarships